jspringer/vue-request-form/README.md

 I looked into and tried different packages for handling the forms and validation and sanitization, including [vue-form-generator](https://github.com/vue-generators/vue-form-generator), [vue-form](https://www.npmjs.com/package/vue-form), and [vuelidate](https://monterail.github.io/vuelidate/).
 I also considered handling it using HTML5 options directly on the elements via regular expressions.
 I ultimately decided to use **[vee-validate](https://vee-validate.logaretm.com/)**.
 I think using a package is better overall as it gives more control over how the validation works and appears, though I did use some of the built in HTML options to limit the amount of characters (maxlength, digits).

 Since I started off with vee-validate's examples, I decided to also stick with the CSS framework they used, which is [Bulma](https://bulma.io/).
-I have never used it before so I was learning it as I went along, but it is fairly similar to bootstrap.
+I have never used it before, so I was learning it as I went along, but it is fairly similar to bootstrap.

 Icons used are from [Font Awesome](https://fontawesome.com/).